-The ATO have made it clear that Australian taxpayers need to pay taxes on their crypto and declare their crypto gains and income as part of their annual tax return by the 31st of October 2022.
-Most taxpayers use the ATO's myTax portal to file... but you might not be quite sure on how to file your crypto taxes using myTax... so here's our step by step guide on how to file crypto taxes with myTax and Koinly.
+The ATO has made it clear that Australian taxpayers need to pay taxes on their crypto and declare their crypto gains and income as part of their annual tax return by the 31st of October 2023.
+Most taxpayers use the ATO's myTax portal to file... but you might not be quite sure on how to file your crypto taxes using myTax... so here's our step-by-step guide on how to file crypto taxes with myTax and Koinly.

 Before we dive in...